How to offer certification for the 2020 PEFC standards

 You also need to ensure your processes are in line with the requirements of the 2020 Certification Body Requirements standard (ST 2003).

 You can find the PEFC recognized training schedule on our website.
-You can receive updates on the latest training opportunities by signing up to our newsletter at the bottom of this page or by following us on Twitter.
+You can receive updates on the latest training opportunities by signing up to our newsletter at the bottom of this page or by following us on X (formally Twitter).

-If your internal PEFC chain of custody training programme was recognized by PEFC through the PEFC Training Recognition Programme (TRP), you will need to get it recognized again before offering certification for the revised standards.
+If your internal PEFC chain of custody training programme is recognised by PEFC through the PEFC Training Recognition Programme (TRP), you will need to ensure it remains valid by attending TRP update meetings and revising your procedures as necessary.

 Keep in touch